Danielle Daidone

 Danielle Daidone [dæn.ˈjɛl deɪ.ˈdoʊn]

-Assistant Professor of Spanish
+Associate Professor of Spanish and Linguistics

 University of North Carolina Wilmington